18F/health-tracking-course/collections/_two/outcomes.md

 {% alert no-icon Small Group Notice %}
 <p>
     This lesson does not have a full-group reflection.
 If you are engaging in this material with a learning cohort, it is reasonable to use your cohort time to engage in this activity.
-Come together as a group, do some centering activity (say high, do some breathing, report out something positive from the past week), and then break into pairs for this work.
+Come together as a group, do some centering activity (say "hi," do some breathing, report out something positive from the past week), and then break into pairs for this work.
 </p>
 {% endalert %}